gulpjs/gulp/README.md

 - **Strong Ecosystem** - Use npm modules to do anything you want + over 2000 curated plugins for streaming file transformations
 - **Simple** - By providing only a minimal API surface, gulp is easy to learn and simple to use

+## Installation

+There are a few ways to install:

+* gulp v4.0.0 - `npm install gulp@next`
+* gulp v4.0.0-alpha.3 - `npm install gulpjs/gulp#4.0.0-alpha.3`
+* gulp v4.0.0-alpha.2 - `npm install gulpjs/gulp#4.0.0-alpha.2`
+* gulp v3.9.1 - `npm install gulp`

 ## Documentation

 For a Getting started guide, API docs, recipes, making a plugin, etc. check out our docs!

-- Need something reliable?
-Check out the [documentation for the current release](/docs/README.md)!
+- Check out the [documentation for v4.0.0](/docs/README.md)! __Note: these docs might be behind while we get everything updated.__
-- Want to help us test the latest and greatest?
-Check out the [documentation for the next release](https://github.com/gulpjs/gulp/tree/4.0)!
+- Using the older v3.9.1?
+Check out the [documentation at the v3.9.1 tag](https://github.com/gulpjs/gulp/tree/v3.9.1/docs)!

 ## Sample `gulpfile.js`